xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-modsecurity.rst

     # apt-get install libapache2-mod-security2

-This will automatically install and activate ModSecurity.
+This automatically installs and activate ModSecurity.
 In order to begin using ModSecurity, a usable configuration file must be put into place.
 The ModSecurity package provided for Ubuntu contains a default recommended config file that can be used as a starting point:

 .. code::